VemundST/Project1/README.md

 The jupyter notebook test.ipynb is used for benchmarking the regression functions.

 The folder /figures includes all the plots that is included in the written report, with addition to some extra figures.
+The file SRTM_data_Norway_1.tif is the digital terrain dataset.
 The PDF file Project1_AT_VST_SMT.pdf is the written report.